Daryknl/-Hybrid/README.md

   - Multi-Emulator and Multi-Database (Driver) Support
   - Object Oriented Model-View-Controller Programming Architecture
-  - Easy to use ( Dynamic ) AngularJS Design

 &amp;Hybrid will not support RP emulators at this time.